 How to setup your Ghost publication

-First of all, welcome to your brand new Ghost publication!
+Welcome to your brand new Ghost publication!

 Unlike social networks, this one is all yours.
-From here you can publish your work on a custom domain, invite your audience to subscribe, send them new content by email newsletter, and offer premium subscriptions to generate sustainable recurring revenue to fund your work.
+From here, you can publish your work on a custom domain, invite your audience to subscribe, send them new content by email newsletter, and offer premium subscriptions to generate sustainable recurring revenue to fund your work.

 Ghost is an independent, open source app, which means you can customize absolutely everything.
 Inside the admin area, you'll find straightforward controls for changing themes, colors, navigation, logos, and settings — so you can set your site up just how you like it.
 No technical knowledge required.

-For now, you're probably just wondering what to do first to transform your site into something with a custom brand, style, and personality.
+For now, you're probably wondering what to do first to transform your site into something with a custom brand, style, and personality.

 Design settings